Amex Bluebird Stands as the Better American Express Prepaid Option

 Paper checks may be used less frequently but they can still come in handy.
 For example, your landlord may still require that you pay your rent with a check.

-Bluebird takes an unconventional approach to check-writing.
-Customers get an order of Bluebird checks, each of which must be pre-authorized before they become valid.
+American Express Bluebird takes an unconventional approach to check-writing.
+Customers get an order of American Express Bluebird checks, each of which must be pre-authorized before they become valid.
 In order to do that, all you have to do is log into your account and tell American Express the check number and the check amount.
-The funds to cover the check will be removed from your account immediately and you'll receive a pre-authorization code that must be printed on the Bluebird check.
+The funds to cover the check will be removed from your account immediately and you'll receive a pre-authorization code that must be printed on the American Express Bluebird check.

-Any Bluebird check that is not pre-authorized will not be honored.
+Any American Express Bluebird check that is not pre-authorized will not be honored.
 This extra step will prevent customers from overdrawing their accounts.
-Since the check funds are guaranteed, these Bluebird checks work very much like cashier's checks.
+Since the check funds are guaranteed, these American Express Bluebird checks work very much like cashier's checks.

-The ability to write checks is a major reason that Bluebird provides more ways for a customer to use their money.
-It makes the Bluebird account more like a traditional checking account from a bank.
+The ability to write checks is a major reason that American Express Bluebird provides more ways for a customer to use their money.
+It makes the American Express Bluebird account more like a traditional checking account from a bank.

 Mobile Features: Same Account Management Features

 Since mobile banking has become very important when considering a new financial account, many people like to see mobile apps offered by their financial institutions.
-With both accounts being offered by American Express, Bluebird and Serve have well-designed and feature-packed mobile apps.
+With both accounts being offered by American Express, American Express Bluebird and American Express Serve® have well-designed and feature-packed mobile apps.
 In fact, they offer nearly identical capabilities.

 Both apps allow you to check balances, view transaction history, add money, pay bills, and manage sub-accounts.
 The key feature offered by both apps is mobile check deposit, which is free with both prepaid accounts.
 Pretty much everything you might need to take care of is covered!